dannystaple/dannystaple.github.io/_posts/2009-03-01-the-gay-issue.md

 One subject that has certainly brought this area front and centre of religious and political discussion are same sex marriages.
 There are many schools of thought on this.
 I have tried to describe each as if from that point of view.
 Again - do not mistake those views for my own.

 * Marriage, is defined by the bible as a man and a woman.
   If you are a biblical scholar, I do not know if this can actually truly be found in scripture, but it is something that is often said.
-This would mean that by its very definition it excludes gay marriage.
+This would mean that by definition it excludes gay marriage.
 * Marriage allows a couple to show their dedication to each other Regardless of their sexuality, by being together, a couples bond is increased by celebrating and making formal their relationship.
 It means that society as a whole is more cohesive, and because people are supporting each other, less of a burden to the state as they look after each other.
 They are more likely to have good, happy lives.
 * Marriage is only for the sake of children.